Stremio/stremio-addon-guide/docs/basics.md

 Resources
 ---

 For Stremio to be able to display any data, it must first find it.
-For this purpose in every add-on's manifest, there are declared one or more resources that the add-on in question provides.
+For this purpose in every add-on's manifest, there are declared one or more resources.

 The resources are basically a segmented way to build the content tree, we talked before.
 Every resource is accessed at certain endpoint, where your add-on should respond with proper data.